odrodrig/istio101/docs/exercise-3/README.md

 ## Enable the automatic sidecar injection for the default namespace

 In Kubernetes, a sidecar is a utility container in the pod, and its purpose is to support the main container.
 For Istio to work, Envoy proxies must be deployed as sidecars to each pod of the deployment.
-There are two ways of injecting the Istio sidecar into a pod: manually using the istioctl CLI tool or automatically using the Istio sidecar injector.
-In this exercise, we will use the automatic sidecar injection provided by Istio.

-1. Annotate the default namespace to enable automatic sidecar injection:

-    ``` shell
-    kubectl label namespace default istio-injection=enabled
+In Istio on Kubernetes it is possible to enable automatic sidecar injection for all pods in a namespace, however, in OpenShift with OpenShift Service Mesh this is not possible.
+Instead, you must enable sidecar injection for each deployment.
+This is so temporary workloads like build containers do not get a sidecar.
+Enabling sidecar injection in a deployment can be done with a simple annotation in the deployment object.

+1. For each deployment that you want to enable sidecar injection with, you will need to add the annotation `sidecar.istio.io/inject: "true"` to the deployment object.
+For the purposes of this workshop, this has already been done for the guestbook and redis deployments.
+Run the following command to view the guestbook deployment and the sidecar injection annotation:

+    ```bash
+    cat $WORK_DIR/guestbook/v2/guestbook-deployment.yaml
     ```

-1. Validate the namespace is annotated for automatic sidecar injection:

-    ``` shell
-    kubectl get namespace -L istio-injection
+    You should see the following:

+    ```yaml
+    apiVersion: apps/v1
+    kind: Deployment
+    metadata:
+        name: guestbook-v2
+        labels:
+            app: guestbook
+            version: "2.0"
+    spec:
+        selector:
+            matchLabels:
+                app: guestbook
+        replicas: 3
+        template:
+            metadata:
+                labels:
+                    app: guestbook
+                    version: "2.0"
+                annotations:
+                    sidecar.istio.io/inject: "true"
+            spec:
+                containers:
+                - name: guestbook
+                    image: ibmcom/guestbook:v2
+                    resources:
+                        requests:
+                            cpu: 100m
+                            memory: 100Mi
+                    ports:
+                    - name: http
+                    containerPort: 3000
     ```

-    Sample output:

-    ``` shell
-    NAME             STATUS   AGE    ISTIO-INJECTION
-    default          Active   271d   enabled
-    istio-system     Active   5d2h
-    ...
-    ```
+    Notice the `sidecar.istio.io/inject: "true"` annotation at `spec.template.metadata.annotations`.

 ## Create a Redis database

 The Redis database is a service that you can use to persist the data of your app.
 The Redis database comes with a master and slave modules.

-1. Create the Redis controllers and services for both the master and the slave.
+1. Create the Redis deployments and services for both the master and the slave.

     ``` shell
-    kubectl create -f redis-master-deployment.yaml
+    oc create -f redis-master-deployment.yaml
-    kubectl create -f redis-master-service.yaml
+    oc create -f redis-master-service.yaml
-    kubectl create -f redis-slave-deployment.yaml
+    oc create -f redis-slave-deployment.yaml
-    kubectl create -f redis-slave-service.yaml
+    oc create -f redis-slave-service.yaml
     ```

-1. Verify that the Redis controllers for the master and the slave are created.
+1. Verify that the Redis deployments for the master and the slave are created.

     ```shell
-    kubectl get deployment
+    oc get deployment
     ```

     Output: